AAP127/ECE196_team10/milestones_progress.md

 #### Week 8
-- While we did not finish out enclosure, we began deciding the shape of it and narrowing down the design constrains on it, including how it should look, what spacing we should have, etc.
+- While we did not finish our enclosure, we began deciding the shape of it and narrowing down the design constrains on it, including how it should look, what spacing we should have, etc.
-- We tested bluetooth communication, and were able to use multiple ESP's in order to update a test webpage.
+- We tested bluetooth communication, and were able to use multiple ESP's in order to <u>update a test webpage</u>.

 <img src="source/milestones_updates/bluetooth_comms.JPG" alt="Image of algorithm operation" width="60%" height="auto">